AdrienHeisch/Sokoban/README.md

 # Sokoban
 A generic sokoban game with modding support.

-See [your language].readme.txt for help about adding features.
+See help/[your language].readme.txt for help about adding features.